 A soft reline is very similar to a hard reline.
 They are usually used when you have sensitive gums and your dentures are uncomfortable to wear.
 Instead of fixing the denture with a hard acrylic, a soft reline uses a softer and porous material which if you have sensitive gums can make them more comfortable.
 The downside is, because they are softer, they do need to be adjusted more often than a hard reline.

-Borbely Swiss Denture Clinic will ensure that your dentures are the best and most comfortable fit.
+Borbely Swiss Denture Clinic in Winnipeg will ensure that your dentures are the best and most comfortable fit.

 Contact us to see which type if reline you should get.